vyca2017/content/content/reference/platform/business-logic/file-management.md

 ## File Management with the Client APIs

-Files can be also uploaded and modified by using queries and mutations from the [Simple API](!alias-heshoov3ai) or the [Relay API](!alias-aizoong9ah).
+Currently, files cannot be uploaded from the [Simple API](!alias-heshoov3ai) or the [Relay API](!alias-aizoong9ah).
+Read [this issue on GitHub](https://github.com/apollographql/apollo/issues/65) for more information.

 ## File Access

-Currently, **uploading and downloading files is allowed to everyone**. **The file itself is publicly available at the url of the file node**, so everyone who knows the file secret and your project id has access to your file!
-Knowing the file name is not enough to guess the file url.
+Currently, **uploading and downloading files is allowed to everyone**. **The file itself is publicly available at the url of the file node**, so everyone who knows the file secret and your project id has access the file.

+**You can protect the file secrets** using the permission system as usual though, so you can make sure that only users who are supposed to find a file are able to query its secret.